survivejs/webpack-book/manuscript/appendices/01_comparison.md

 T> [Splittable](https://www.npmjs.com/package/splittable) is a Browserify wrapper that allows code splitting, supports ES6 out of the box, tree shaking, and more.

+T> [transform-loader](https://www.npmjs.com/package/transform-loader) allows you to use Browserify transforms with webpack.

 ## JSPM

 ![JSPM](images/jspm.png)